int128/actions-tanpopo/tasks/golangci-lint-aqua/README.md

 ## Prerequisites

-If `go.mod` contains `github.com/golangci/golangci-lint`, run this task.
+If `tools/go.mod` contains `github.com/golangci/golangci-lint`, run this task.
 Otherwise, you don't need to run this task.

 ## Procedure